ajarch98/flappy_bird_AI/README.md

 ## About NEAT

 NEAT is an acronym for Neuro-Evolution of Augmenting Technologies.
-It is an evolution algorithm.
+It is genetic algorithm developed by Ken Stanley in 2002.
+More information [here](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).

 It operates by:
 - creating a generation containing multiple instances of objects